automategreen/docs/source/pc/api/index.html.md

         }'
 ```

-Limit the amount of power the Power Controller can use for a set period of time.
+Turn on the load and limit the amount of power the Power Controller can use for a set period of time.
 Power is in Watt*hours.
 Time is in seconds.

+The load will be turned on when the command is send.
+The load will be turned off if the limit is reached.
+The load will turn back on after the period expires.
+If the limit is not reached during the set period, then the load will not be turned off.

 # Configuring